Business - EU exit information

 It's important to note that the agreements with Norway, Iceland, Switzerland and Lichtenstein are goods only agreements.

-You can find more information about trading on Most Favoured Nation (MFN) terms at this link:
+You can find more information about trading on Most Favoured Nation (MFN) terms at the following link:

 How you know what terms you're exporting on